crystallabs/crysterm/USAGE.md

 Note that a layout assigns a child's position and size **during a frame**.
-Before the first render that arranges it, a layout-managed child has no resolved geometry — so code that must *read* that geometry (or focus a text field, so its caret lands in the right column) needs one synchronous `window._render` first.
+Before the first render that arranges it, a layout-managed child has no resolved geometry — so code that must *read* that geometry (or focus a text field, so its caret lands in the right column) needs one synchronous `window.repaint` first.
 See [§2.3](#23-what-exec-does).

 The table widgets (`Widget::Table`, `Widget::ListTable`) instead mix in the